Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Often, bunions are treated through nonsurgical treatment methods, which focus on reducing the pain and halting the bunion’s progression.
 Depending on your particular injury and symptoms, your doctor may recommend the following:

-For a more permanent solution that’s intended to eradicate the presence of the condition and restore your mobility, the physicians at Kayal Orthopaedic Center will perform bunion surgery to remove the unwanted bony growth and re-align the big toe.
+For a more permanent solution that’s intended to eradicate the presence of the condition and restore your mobility, our physicians will perform bunion surgery to remove the unwanted bony growth and re-align the big toe.
 Your surgeon will customize the procedure based on your needs and anatomy.